mgutz/mapper/README.md

    There should be 1 DAO for each table used by project.
 2. Models - Contains domain objects.
 A model usually aggregates one or more DAO adding business logic, validations as needed.
-3. Resources or Services - This layer should only user models never DAO.
+3. Resources or Services - This layer should only use models never DAO.

-On larger, more complex projects, a Repository layer between DAO and models is recommended to insulate models completely from low-level data access.
+On more complex projects where tables might be better off in Redis for example, insert a Repository layer between DAO and models to insulate models completely from low-level data access.